The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Fundamental definitions

 where the $Y_{s,\,jl}$'s are the distinct irreducible components of the subvariety on the right-hand side of \eqref{E:compos1}, and $\nu_{s,\,jl}\in \zahl_+$ is the generic number $y$'s as $(x,z)$ varies through $Y_{s,\,jl}$ for which the membership conditions on the right-hand side of \eqref{E:compos1} are satisfied.
 Finally, we define the $k$-chain

 If $\corr^1$ and $\corr^2$ determine holomorphic correspondences on $X$, then so does $\corr^2\circ\corr^1$.
-It requires a certain amount of intersection theory to show this, but the interested reader is directed to Section~\ref{S:basic} for an {\em elementary} proof of this fact when $X = \pro$.
+It requires some amount of intersection theory to show this, but see Section~\ref{S:basic} for an {\em elementary} proof when $X = \pro$.
 The $n$-fold iterate of $\corr$ will be denoted by $\corr^{\circ n}$.

-Given a $k$-chain $\corr$ on $X$ ($X$ as above), we may view $|\corr|$ as a relation of $X$ to itself.
-In certain sections of this paper, we will need to make essential use of McGehee's results from \cite{mcgehee:acrcHs92} on the dynamics of closed relations on compact spaces.
-Let $\corr^1$ and $\corr^2$ be as above.
-Then, the composition of the two relations $|\corr^1|$ and $|\corr^2|$ in the classical sense (denoted here by $|\corr^2|\star|\corr^1|$) --- which is the sense in which the term is used in \cite{mcgehee:acrcHs92} --- is defined as